Viralmaniar/BigBountyRecon/README.md

 11. DomainEye: DomainEye is a domain/host investigation tool that has the largest domain databases.
 They provide services such as reverse Whois, reverse IP lookup, as well as reverse NS and MX.

-12. Publicly Exposed Documents:
+12. Publicly Exposed Documents: Such documents can be used to extract metadata information.

-13. phpinfo():
+13. phpinfo(): Exposing phpinfo() on its own isn't necessarily a risk, but in combination with other vulnerabilities could lead to your site becoming compromised.
+Additionaly, module versions could make attackers life easier when targeting application using newly discovered exploits.

-14. Finding Backdoors:
+14. Finding Backdoors: This can help one to identify website defacements or server hijacking related issues.

 15. Install/Setup Files:

 16. Open Redirects: